ValdemarQ/B_Class/README.md

 4. Size of test set.
 Set your test set to be big enought to give high confidence in the overall performance of your system.

 Bias  - when you have human error 1% and your model 8%, Variance - when you have 7.5% human error and 8% machine.
 In first case you try to reduce bias, in second variance.

+**Improving your model performance**

+**To avoid bias:**
+* Train bigger model
+* Train longer/use better optimization algorithms
+  * Use momentum,adam, rmsprop
+* NN Architecture/hyperparameters search (RNN, CNN)

+**To reduce/avoid variance:**
+* More data
+* Regularizaion
+  * L2 regularizaion
+  * Dropout
+  * Data agumentation
+* NN architercture/hyperparameter search

+**Error Analysis**
+Should you try to make your cat classifier do better on dogs?

+* Get ~100 misllabeled validations set examples
+* Count how many are dogs
+* See if model has improved, what's the error, so this will give better picture of model improvement performance.

+Find mislabelled examples, analyse them, and thus come up with better solutions, to fix those errors.

+**Cleaning up incorrectly labeled data**
+What do you do when some of the data is incorrectly labelled/misslabelled?

+* DL algorithms are quite robust to **random errors** in the traininig set.
+(If errors are reasonably random, it most likely be okey)
+  * But they are less robuts to Systematic Errors (fors instance labelling white dogs as cats)

+Correcting incorrect dev/test set examples
+* Apply same process to your dev and test sets to make sure they continue to come from same distribution.

+* Consider examining examples your algorithm got right as well as ones it got wrong.

+## Build your first system quickly, and then iterate.

+next : transferlearninig